 This recipe for these healthy soft pumpkin cookies is delicious and moist!
-These soft pumpkin cookies are low carb, gluten-free, paleo-friendly, diabetic friendly and vegan!
+These soft pumpkin cookies are low refined carbohydrates, gluten-free, diabetic-friendly and vegan!
 And best of all, these are so easy to make!
 Try adding chocolate chunks for a festive chocolate chip pumpkin cookie recipe.
 The recipe was sponsored by iHerb, an online natural products store.

 Working in a busy Diabetes Education Centre, I am always looking for new and exciting ways to get people excited about ‘healthy desserts’.
 We talk about the effects of carbohydrates on our blood sugar levels, better sources of carbohydrates (low glycemic index), how protein, healthy fats and fibre can help balance blood sugar levels, and how to incorporate all of this into healthy meals and snacks.
 That’s why I’ve created these totally delicious low-carb healthy soft pumpkin cookies, and they are also vegan, paleo and gluten-free!

 While desserts are definitely still ‘allowed’, I do suggest clients limit anything that contains refined-flour or refined-sugar.
 Too much sugar or refined carbohydrate signals to our pancreas to secrete large amounts of the hormone insulin.
 Too much circulating insulin can make it difficult to manage weight, and over time can lead to type 2 diabetes.